The Goals Of This Site Are:

 Shalom is a Hebrew word translated 'peace'.
 However, it is much broader than what we usually think of by the word peace; it encompasses well-being of the total person.
 This site presents a Christian perspective to attain freedom from addiction through shalom.
 This model deals with six areas of our lives where we can experience pain, wellbeing, and healthy highs: spiritual, emotional, mental, physical, circumstantial, and relational.

 This site is under construction.
-If you are interested in further information on any of the content contact me, John Ault at:
+If you are interested in further information on any of the content, or would like to offer feedback contact me, John Ault at:

 I am also available for speaking engagements and workshops.